What to Consider When Betting Elite 8 NCAA Tournament Games

 And they’re one loss from becoming a mere footnote in NCAA Tournament annals.

-That’s the unforgiving nature of the Elite Eight, an all-or-nothing round unlike anything else in March Madness, where winners are immortalized and losers are forgotten.
+That’s the unforgiving nature of the Elite Eight, an all-or-nothing round unlike anything else in March Madness betting, where winners are immortalized and losers are forgotten.

 It’s a place where the upstarts that dominate the early rounds are whittled down to such a select few, we still remember them today.
 It’s a level where the sport’s blue bloods remind everyone who continues to rule the game.